Will Medicare cover my Gynecomastia Surgery?

 Why is the Medicare Rebate for Gynecomastia Surgery Confusing?

-The confusion can be attributed to variables of the situation.
+The confusion can be attributed to the variables of the situation.
 Each patient is different and has different reasons for getting Male Breast Reduction Surgery done.
-In certain cases, .
-Please note that rebates are only available for reconstructive plastic surgery procedures which are deemed as essential for the health of the patient.
+Please note that rebates are only available for reconstructive plastic surgery procedures which are deemed essential for the health of the patient.

 The guideline for Medicare rebates is very clear.
 Medicare will not pay for ‘non-therapeutic cosmetic surgery’ and ‘non-therapeutic plastic surgery’ procedures.
-Significant neck and back pain and skin infections related to man boobs are chronic medical conditions.
+Significant neck and back pain and skin infections related to enlarged male breasts are chronic medical conditions.

 NOTE – Medicare Rebates are subject to change and review